augustokemp/gcp-db-backup/README.md

 - `download`: Downloads the database dump from GBucket to the `$LOCAL_PATH`;
 - `prune --local`: Removes old database dumps from your PC;
 - `prune --remote`: Removes old database dumps from GBucket;

+#### Considerations
+- If you don't work with Docker, or just want the dump on your PC, it's perfectly fine to just run `bash export.sh && bash download.sh`